 Have you heard of Sunspheres?
 If you haven't then you sure as swell haven't seen them either.

 Sunspheres are microscopic plastic particles that act as SPF boosters.
-The hollow spheres raise the UV protection over the whole UVA/UVB spectrum and work equally well with organic and inorganic sunscreen actives.
-Sunsphere polymers are also compatible with a broad range of cosmetic ingredients, including emollients and skin conditioners.
+The hollow spheres raise the UV protection over the whole UVA/UVB spectrum.
 To put their size in perspective, they are smaller than microbeads.
 In a 100ml tube of sunscreen there can be between 10 and 100 trillion particles.
 To really fathom the quantity, we think it's good to see the zeros.
 So, that's between 10,000,000,000,000 and 100,000,000,000,000 plastic particles in one tube of sunscreen.

 So, to fight this and give consumers the power to not use products that contain microplastics the Plastic Soup Foundation have created ZERO BRANDS.
 This ZERO certifies that the product contains no plastic particles of any type in its formula.

-So feel safe in knowing SunButter Sunscreen is a ZERO certified brand and make sure to spread the word to boycott plastics in cosmetics and sunscreens.
+So, feel safe in knowing SunButter Sunscreen is a ZERO certified brand and make sure to spread the word so consumers can vote with their wallets and boycott the use of plastics in cosmetics and sunscreens.

 Oceans of thanks,